Otolaryngology–Head and Neck Surgery

 Pediatric Airway, Voice, and Swallowing Center

-In the Pediatric Airway, Voice, and Swallowing Center, we provide care for pediatric patients with congenital and/or acquired disorders of the aero-digestive tract that may affect their ability to eat, breathe, or speak.
-Our center is a multidisciplinary collaboration between Mass.
-Eye and Ear and the Mass General Hospital for Children, offering enhanced care to children by allowing them to see several specialists during one visit.
+The Pediatric Airway, Voice, and Swallowing Center is a multidisciplinary collaboration between Mass Eye and Ear and the Mass General Hospital for Children (MGHfC).
+We provide care for pediatric patients with congenital and/or acquired disorders of the aero-digestive tract that may affect their ability to eat, breathe, or speak.

 The Pediatric Airway, Voice, and Swallowing Center provides seamless care for pediatric voice disorders across multiple medical subspecialties, including pediatric otolaryngology, gastroenterology, pulmonology, and speech pathology, as well as a full range of diagnostic testing services.

 Using a multidisciplinary approach, the center enhances the diagnosis, management, and communication of voice disorders, feeding and swallowing issues, and airway problems with primary care providers.

 We know that the time of your child's diagnosis and treatment can be very stressful.
 Our open and welcoming team strives to reduce stress by working together and consulting many different disciplines in a cohesive, coordinated manner.